lmb-embrapa/machado/docs/source/cache.rst

 ==================

-The machado.urls are pre-configured to enable caching.
+The machado views are pre-configured to enable local-memory caching for 1 hour.
-You just need to enable Django's cache framework following the `official instructions <https://docs.djangoproject.com/en/2.1/topics/cache/>`_.
+In order to move the cache to another location, you'll to set Django's cache framework following the `official instructions <https://docs.djangoproject.com/en/2.1/topics/cache/>`_.

 **Example**

-Include the following in the settings.py:
+Include the following in the settings.py to store the cache in the database:

 .. code-block:: bash